 In the real world, a scientific or engineering simulation and/or model is calibrated to actual observations.
 This is a type of intrinsic bias correction.
 It is naturally only done BEFORE the simulation is performed.
 If a simulation has a poor fit to the observations, the simulation results are eliminated from further use.
 In other words, when a model produces a poor result, the analyst doesn’t adjust those results to fit the answer.
 Rather the analyst will return to the inputs that are fed to the model, and adjust some of them, aiming to produce a more accurate simulation.
 There are many limitations.
 For example, the analyst cannot feed the model unrealistic inputs.
 In any case, after the inputs are adjusted, the simulation is launched again.
 If the subsequent simulation result is sufficiently improved in comparison to observations, then the analyst might proceed to exercises such as forecasting into the future with the same model.

 Only through that process can an analyst produce plausible and reproducible projections.
-Even when a model matches the observation history well, all scientists of an ethical bent know and candidly communicate that the projection will be nonetheless, very uncertain, because after all, the model is only a simplification of the real world.
+Even when a model matches the observation history well, the analyst will typically candidly communicate that the projection will be nonetheless, very uncertain, because after all, the model is only a simplification of the real world.

-And again in that real world, if the analyst simply changes the results AFTER the simulation is performed, then this is typically considered to be a fraudulent exercise.
-Consequences can be severe and embarrassment to the analyst’s employer might be significant.
-This is not difficult to understand.
-It is exactly analogous for any student to test taking.
+And again in that real world, if the analyst simply changes the results AFTER the simulation is performed, then this is typically considered to be a failed exercise.
+This is analogous for any student to taking a test.
 When you hand in your test, you are done.
 You don’t get a chance to look up the answers after that point, and then retrieve your test, change your answers, and then return the test.

-Also, in the real world, if the analyst changes the actual observations to fit the model, or if the analyst hides or obscures the actual observations to make their model results appear more accurate than they actually are, then these also would typically be considered fraudulent exercises with the accordant consequences.
+Also, in the real world, if the analyst changes the actual observations to fit the model, or if the analyst hides or obscures the actual observations to make their model results appear more accurate than they actually are, then these also would typically and ultimately be considered failed exercises.

 I suppose at least it is something that NASA discloses that this is done.
-In comparison, the USBR guidance on bias-correction is beyond incoherent.
+In comparison, the USBR guidance on bias-correction is additionally problematic.
 Among other statements, they assert that bias corrections are applied to simulations of distant future events.
 As I’ve introduced, to correct for bias, one must have observations to correct against.
 That is impossible for a distant future projection.

 *Typically now this is an automatic step within the meter